Formal and Informal Risk Sharing in LDCs: Theory and Empirical Evidence

 University of Toulouse 1 - Toulouse School of Economics (TSE)

-University of Toulouse 1 - Groupe de Recherche en Economie Mathématique et Quantitative (GREMAQ); Centre for Economic Policy Research (CEPR); CESifo (Center for Economic Studies and Ifo Institute for Economic Research)
+University of Toulouse 1 - Toulouse School of Economics (TSE); University of Toulouse 1 - Groupe de Recherche en Economie Mathématique et Quantitative (GREMAQ); Centre for Economic Policy Research (CEPR); CESifo (Center for Economic Studies and Ifo Institute)

 University of Toulouse 1 - Industrial Economic Institute (IDEI); Centre for Economic Policy Research (CEPR); Institute for the Study of Labor (IZA); University of Toulouse 1 - Groupe de Recherche en Economie Mathématique et Quantitative (GREMAQ); University of Montreal - Center for Interuniversity Research in Econometrics